Changes to visiting arrangements and a number of services are in place. For more details visit our Coronavirus page

 - Book an out of hours appointment with a GP – If your GP surgery is closed and you need an appointment out of hours urgently, you can call NHS 111 and ask for an appointment at the local extended GP service Taurus, which is open from 8am until 8pm on weekends, or out of hours GP appointments.
 Please note there are a limited number of appointments available.

 - Call NHS 111 – If you need medical help fast, but your condition is not life threatening, you can call NHS 111.
 Available 24 hours a day, seven days a week, the number is free to call and is staffed by trained advisors and experienced clinicians who can assess you, offer advice and direct you to the right place to get the medical care you need as quickly as possible.

 Herefordshire Minor Injury Units (MIUs)

-- Ledbury Community Health and Care Centre, Minor Injury Unit is open 24/7, excluding public/bank holidays (this service is not provided by Wye Valley NHS Trust).
+- Ledbury Community Health and Care Centre, Minor Injury Unit (this service is not provided by Wye Valley NHS Trust).

 Life threatening illness or injury